alanlamsiu/NIAP/README.md

   -h <Boolean> Help
 ```

 The input is a plain text file specifying the .gtf file(s) to be merged, one for each row.
 The full path(s) to the file(s) is(are) needed.
 There can be a single file or multiple files.

-A .gtf file of the representative transcirpts after merging and a plain text file, with a sufix of `"_id.txt"`, indicating the source of each representative transcripts will be generated.
+A .gtf file of the representative transcirpts after merging and a plain text file, with a sufix of `"_id.txt"`, indicating the source of each representative transcripts, will be generated.
 The `"_id.txt"` file is consisted of three columns, where the first two columns indicating the gene ID and transcript ID of the representative transcripts, the third one indicating `","` delineated original IDs before merging.

 If the `-exp` option is specified for extracting the expression levele, or any other quantitative properties, of the transcripts, a summary table with the suffix `_exp.txt` will be generated.

 The IDs of a gene and a transcript after merging as `"<PREFIX>_<CHR>_[01]_<LOCI_NUM>"` and `"<PREFIX>_<CHR>_[01]_<LOCUS_NUM>.<TRANSCRIPT_NUM>"`, respectively.
 The `"<PREFIX>"` value is `"NIAP"` by default or specified by users and can be specified by the `-prefix` option.
 The `"<CHR>"` value indicates the chromosome name.
 The `"[01]"` value indicates the strand of the locus, or transcript, with `"0"` meaning the `"+"` strand and `"1"` meaning the `"-"` one.
 The `"<LOCI_NUM>"` indicates the positional order of a locus at a strand.
 A locus is defined as a region consisted of overlapping transcripts, with each overlapping region containing at least two transcripts.
 The `"<TRANSCRIPT_NUM>"` is a unique identifier of a transcript in the corresponding locus.
 The `-btp` is not necessary if bedtools is already in $PATH.

 ## 2. Transcript annotation